shubhamgupta0910/WeatherApp/README.md

 **Running Unit Tests**:
     1. Open the project in Xcode.
-    2. Select the Test option from the Product menu or press
+    2. Select the Test option from the Product menu.